Racine County Court Records

 Marriage and Divorce Records

 Certified copies of marriage and divorce certificates are available from the Racine County Register of Deeds.
 Fees are $20.00 for the first copy and $3.00 for each additional copy.
-Requests can be made in person or by mail using the appropriate application form: marriage certificate application or divorce certificate application.
-Payment for mail requests must be by money order or cashier’s check (no personal checks accepted).
+You can request records in person or by mail using the appropriate application form: marriage certificate application or divorce certificate application.
+Mail payments must be by money order or cashier's check — personal checks are not accepted.

 Birth and Death Records

 The Register of Deeds also issues birth certificates (available from October 1, 1907 to present statewide) and death certificates (from September 1, 2013 to present statewide).
 The fee is $20.00 for the first copy and $3.00 for each additional copy.
-Requesters must demonstrate a direct and tangible interest in the record and present valid photo identification.
+You must show a direct and tangible interest in the record and present valid photo identification.
 Application forms are available for birth certificates and death certificates.

 Racine County Register of Deeds